waffle-iron/mist/Wallet-README.txt

 The paths which store your wallets database and node are different:

-The wallet (Mist) stores its data at:
+The expanse wallet (Mist) stores its data at:
-- Mac: ~/Library/Application Support/Mist
+- Mac: ~/Library/Application Support/Mist-Expanse
-- Win: C:\users\app data\roaming\Mist
+- Win: C:\users\app data\roaming\Mist-Expanse
-- Linux: ~/.config/Mist
+- Linux: ~/.config/Mist-Expanse

 The nodes data is stored at:
 - Mac: ~/Library/Expanse